 9. The community board voted to support my application.
 Does that mean that the Commissioners will approve it?

 - The Commission pays careful attention to the community board's opinions, but the Commissioners are not required to follow the board's recommendations.
 If the Community Board suggests that you change your application prior to your public hearing, please consult with your staff person before making any changes.
 The Commissioners will make the final binding decision to approve, modify or deny your application.

 10. How are members of the public informed of my application?

 - LPC will inform your local community board about your application, and public hearing agendas are available on the homepage of LPC's website and in the City Record.

 11. A local preservation group called me and asked to review my proposal before the Public Hearing.
 Should I show it to them?

-- Preservation and civic groups sometimes ask to review presentations so they can prepare informed comments prior to a public hearing.
+- Preservation and civic groups may ask to review presentations so they can prepare informed comments prior to a public hearing.
 You are not required to submit materials or to make presentations to them.
-Instead, you may wish to invite them to your community board presentation, or encourage them to review the presentation materials on this website (link to new page: View-Presentation-Materials) before the hearing date.
+Instead, you may wish to invite them to your community board presentation, or encourage them to review the presentation materials on the LPC website before the hearing date.

 12. Can the public review my application before the public hearing?